Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 We can use the inner product to define an \textbf{orthonormal frame} on $M$.
 In four dimensions an orthonormal frame is also called a \textbf{tetrad} (AKA vierbein ).
 Any frame on a manifold can be defined to be an orthonormal frame, which is equivalent to defining the metric (which in the orthonormal frame is $g_{ab}=\eta_{ab}$).
 An orthonormal holonomic frame exists on a region of $M$ if and only if that region is flat.
 Thus in general, given a set of coordinates on $M$, we have to choose between using either a non-coordinate orthonormal frame or a non-orthonormal coordinate frame.

-At a point $p\in U\subset M$, an orthonormal basis for $T_{p}U$ can be used to form geodesic normal coordinates, which are then called \textbf{Riemann normal coordinates} .
-In these coordinates the partial derivatives of the metric $g_{ab}=\eta_{ab}$ all vanish.
 The \textbf{Hopf-Rinow theorem} says that a connected Riemannian manifold $M$ is complete as a metric space (or equivalently, all closed and bounded subsets are compact) if and only if it is \textbf{geodesically complete} , meaning that the exponential map is defined for all vectors at some $p\in M$.
 If $M$ is geodesically complete at $p$, then it is at all points on the manifold, so this property can also be used to state the theorem.
 This theorem is not valid for pseudo-Riemannian manifolds; any (pseudo) Riemannian manifold that is geodesically complete is called a \textbf{geodesic manifold} .

 As noted previously, a Riemannian metric can be defined on any differentiable manifold.
 In general, not every manifold admits a pseudo-Riemannian metric, and in particular not every 4-manifold admits a Minkowski metric, but 4-manifolds that are noncompact, parallelizable, or compact, connected and of Euler characteristic 0 all do.